RaulBernal/spacecraft/readme.md

 5. Compose a Grafana (docker image) with predefined connection to SQLite3 file & new working Dashboard

 ## Instructions
-> These instructions are tested in two different hosts with Ubuntu Linux v22 amd64
+> These instructions were tested in two different hosts running Ubuntu Linux v22 amd64

 Prerequisites are:
-- Linux amd64 (Ubuntu 22 recommended)
+- Linux amd64 (Ubuntu v22 recommended)
 - To have a root or sudoer account
 - GoLang v1.22
   - Get script: `wget https://raw.githubusercontent.com/RaulBernal/spacecraft/main/install_go.sh`